gatsbyjs/gatsby/docs/contributing/docs-components.md

 ### Pull Quote

-The `<Pullquote />` component is used to call out a quote in the blog.
+The `<Pullquote />` component is used to call out a quote.
 It applies borders and styles that make a section of the content pop out to readers.

 #### Usage